 Joanna was my second wife, ten years my junior; my first marriage was a disaster.
 It had lasted only a few years when I found out that what I thought was love was only sex and that soon ceased to be.
 We parted amicably but my ego had taken a nasty blow and it wasn’t for another ten years before I was able to reconsider marriage

 I remember the day clearly.
 We were having a morning cup of tea in the bedroom from the Teasmade when we both heard the letterbox rattle and then the thump as a letter landed heavily on the hall carpet.
 Joanna looked at me.
 I knew what she wanted me to do.
 Pulling on my dressing gown, I hurried down the stairs and picked it up.
 It was heavier than it looked and had something stiff inside it.
-The postmark was from Greece.
+The postmark was Greek.

 ‘What is it?’
 I heard Joanna call from the bedroom.